ClavelLab/maldipickr_manuscript/README.md

 ## Setup the environment for the workflow

 These analyses were conducted in R 4.3.1 and Python 3.9.13 orchestrated from Rstudio.
 We recommend setting up R and specific versions using [`rig`](https://github.com/r-lib/rig#id-features), and getting Rstudio from [Posit](https://posit.co/download/rstudio-desktop/).
-We also use [`renv`](https://rstudio.github.io/renv) for reproducible environment, which can be installed in R with `install.packages("renv")`.
+We also use [`renv`](https://rstudio.github.io/renv) for reproducible environment, which can be installed in R with `install.packages("renv")` and [`uv`](https://docs.astral.sh/uv/) as a very fast Python package manager (as one of the tool in the benchmark uses Python).

+0. Make sure you have installed [`uv`](https://docs.astral.sh/uv/)
 1. Open Rstudio and create a new project via "File > New Project..."
 2. Select "Version Control" and then "Git"
 	1. Type `https://github.com/ClavelLab/maldipickr_manuscript` in Repository URL.